zteoh/choretracker-react-starter/README.md

     ```
     <%= react_component("Chores") %>
     ```

-TODO: Instructions about populating, using React developer tools, git commit and pain points.

 7. Run `rails db:migrate` and then go to `rails console` to load the testing contexts (for children, tasks, and chores) as some base data.
 Remember this can be done in rails console through first requiring needed modules: